miralomaadam/cs244-linux-5.19.10/Documentation/driver-api/dma-buf.rst

   the usual size discover pattern size = SEEK_END(0); SEEK_SET(0).
 Every other llseek operation will report -EINVAL.

-  If llseek on dma-buf FDs isn't supported the kernel will report -ESPIPE for all cases.
+  If llseek on dma-buf FDs isn't support the kernel will report -ESPIPE for all cases.
 Userspace can use this to detect support for discovering the dma-buf size using llseek.